hmrc/performance-test-runner/README.md

 `runLocal` boolean value to run test locally.
 Default value is true.

-`base-url` is the default url for every service.
+`baseUrl` is the default url for every service.
 Read the application.conf file for more details and examples.

-`rampup_time` is the time in minutes for the simulation to inject the users with a linear ramp up
+`rampupTime` is the time in minutes for the simulation to inject the users with a linear ramp up

-`constant_rate_time` is the time in minutes for the simulation to inject users at a constant rate
+`constantRateTime` is the time in minutes for the simulation to inject users at a constant rate

-`rampdown_time` is the time in minutes for the simulation to inject the users with a linear ramp down
+`rampdownTime` is the time in minutes for the simulation to inject the users with a linear ramp down

-`load_percentage` is the percentage of the load for the journeys.
+`loadPercentage` is the percentage of the load for the journeys.
 Read the application.conf file for more details and examples.

-`journeys_to_run` contains the journeys that will be executed.
+`journeysToRun` contains the journeys that will be executed.
 Leave it empty if you want to run all the journeys

 ### License